symfony/symfony-docs/book/controller.rst

 File helper
 ~~~~~~~~~~~

-If you want to serve file use
+If you want to serve file use the
 :method:`Symfony\\Bundle\\FrameworkBundle\\Controller\\Controller::file`
 helper::